 Thomas L. Brewer is a Senior Fellow at the International Centre for Trade and Sustainable Development (ICTSD) in Geneva, and a Visiting Scholar at the MIT Center for Energy and Environmental Policy Research (CEEPR).
 He was a Lead Author of the chapter on International Cooperation in the most recent report of the Intergovernmental Panel on Climate Change (IPCC), and a convener of the E15 group on Measures to Address Climate Change and the Trade System, sponsored by ICTSD and the World Economic Forum.
-He is co-author of a World Bank Discussion Paper (2016), “Carbon Market Clubs and the New Paris Regime.”
+He is also an Associate Fellow of the Centre for European Policy Studies (CEPS) in Brussels, and an emeritus faculty member of Georgetown University in Washington, DC.

 He made a presentation on Trade and Climate Change Issues for a workshop in 2015 in Beijing on “Bilateral Cooperation between China and the United States: Facilitating Progress on Climate-Change Policy," which was co-organized by the Harvard Project on Climate Agreements and the Chinese National Center for Climate Change Strategy and International Cooperation.
 He developed and taught a staff training course on trade and environment issues for the Policy Research Center for Environment and Economy, Ministry of Environmental Protection of the People's Republic of China in 2016.